miketheologitis/MapReduce-Implementation/README.md

 ```
 127.0.0.1       datanode
 ```
-We do this because the hadoop *namenode* (that we talk to add files to hdfs) returns the hostname of the datanode (i.e., `datanode`) but this returned hostname is inside the docker-compose network.
+We do this because the hadoop *namenode* (that we talk to for HDFS) returns the hostname of the datanode (i.e., `datanode`) but this returned hostname is inside the docker-compose network.
+This happens internally in the `kazoo` library hence this is the most straight-forward solution.

 ```bash
 pip install -r requirements.txt